 U.S. News & World Report consistently names Cleveland Clinic as one of the nation’s best hospitals in its annual “America’s Best Hospitals” survey.
-The Cleveland Clinic heart and heart surgery program has been ranked No. 1 in the nation since 1995.
+Cleveland Clinic's heart and heart surgery program has been ranked No. 1 in the nation since 1995.

 Other awards and recognitions include:

 - Magnet Status.
 Cleveland Clinic main campus and Fairview Hospital are designated as Magnet status hospitals, the most sought-after indicator of nursing excellence, by the American Nurses Credentialing Center.